nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. Ensure you have Java 11 or above installed in your Computer.

 1. Download the latest _`jarvis.jar`_ and the `chrome_driver.zip` from [here](https://github.com/AY2021S1-CS2103T-W11-2/tp/releases/tag/v1.4).
 Unzip the zip file.
-Place all 3 unzipped files into a folder called _chrome_driver_.
 It is crucial to have the Chrome Driver in order for Jarvis to start up.
-If the GUI does not launch, please check that you have installed the correct driver in the _chrome_driver_ folder:
+If the GUI does not launch, please check that you have installed the correct driver in the unzipped folder:
     1. Windows: chromedriver.exe
     1. MacOS: chromedriver_mac
     1. Linux: chromedriver_linux